 Fast forward to 2007, after more than 12 years of operating the regulations the next generation of CDM comes into force.
-This set of the regulations now incorporated site and welfare requirements combining the prior Construction (Health Safety and Welfare) Regulations under the CDM umbrella
+This set of the regulations now incorporated site and welfare requirements combining the prior Construction (Health Safety and Welfare) Regulations under the CDM umbrella.

 The role of Planning Supervisor disappeared, and in its place was the role of CDM Coordinator.
 There were some similarities with the two roles, although the CDM Coordinator was expected to take a more hands-on approach in carrying out their duties.
-Their role was to give suitable and sufficient advice and assistance to the client on undertaking the measures needed to comply with the regulations during the project; ensure that suitable arrangements are made and implemented for the coordination of health and safety measures during planning and preparation for the construction phase.
+Their role was to give suitable and sufficient advice and assistance to the client on undertaking the measures needed to comply with the regulations during the project; ensure that suitable arrangements are made and implemented for the co-ordination of health and safety measures during planning and preparation for the construction phase.
 After a review5 a revised version of the regulations was introduced in 2015.

-The current version of the regulations6 was not the first time a construction phase plan was required, but it significantly reduced the roles to five parties, notably the Client, Principal Contractor, Contractor, Designer and Principal Designer.
+The current version of the regulations6 was not the first time a construction phase plan was required, but it significantly reduced the roles to three parties, notably the Client, Principal Contractor and Principal Designer - given some projects involve multiple designers working on elements of the overall design.